Licensing criteria for home-based ECE services

 Children are supervised and seated while eating.

 Where food is provided by the service, foods that pose a high choking risk are not to be served unless prepared in accordance with best practice as set out in Ministry of Health: Reducing food-related choking for babies and young children at early learning services(external link).

 Where food is provided by parents, the service promotes best practices as set out in Ministry of Health: Reducing food-related choking for babies and young children at early learning services(external link) and must provide to all parents at the time of enrolment a copy of Ministry of Health: Reducing food-related choking for babies and young children at early learning services [PDF, 84 KB].

-The criterion aims to uphold the safety of children by minimising the risk of children choking while eating unsupervised.
+The rationale is to uphold the safety of children by minimising the risk of children choking while eating.

 Any examples in the guidance are provided as a starting point to show how services can meet the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.